 While at this point I cannot fully explain the optionality described above, I would like to put forward a possible approach to the problem.
-It appears that $F^0$ in possessed nominals searches for any nominal phrase with $\phi$ -features as an agreement goal.
-When it finds one, it interacts with all of the $\phi$ -features of that item and those are spelled out as a POSS marker.
+It appears that F^0 in possessed nominals searches for any DP with φ -features as an agreement goal.
+For the sake of simplicity, let us assume that it probes for the D feature.
+When it finds one, it interacts with all of the φ -features of that item and those are spelled out as a POSS marker.

-In contrast, $F^0$ in PPs with an independent postposition and in purpose infinitives appears to search for a nominal phrase that is additionally marked with a special feature as a continued topic or a contrastive element; see Hartmann (2016) on information structure features entering syntactic derivation and Lohninger (2022) and Lohninger et al. (2022) on functional heads combining A and A-bar properties.
-After establishing an agreement relation with $F^0$ , nominal phrases - continued topics get pro-dropped/silenced; see Bradley & Hirvonen (2022), building upon Frascarelli (2007, 2018), on pro-dropped items in Mari being continued topics that form a topic chain.
-(Compare this, for instance, to subject and object topic-drop in Russian and other Slavic languages (Tsedryk 2015).)
-Contrastive nominals still have to be pronounced to bear the necessary emphatic stress.
+In contrast, F0 in PPs with an independent postposition and in purpose infinitives appears to search for a DP that is additionally marked with a special feature as a continued topic or a contrastive focus; see Hartmann (2016) on information structure features entering syntactic derivation and Lohninger (2022) and Lohninger et al. (2022) on functional heads combining A and A-bar properties.
+After establishing an agreement relation with F0, DPs - continued topics then get pro-dropped/silenced; see Bradley & Hirvonen (2022), building upon Frascarelli (2007, 2018), on pro-dropped items in Mari being continued topics that form a topic chain.
+(Compare this, for instance, to subject and object topic-drop in Russian and other Slavic languages (Tsedryk 2015).
+Contrastively focused DPs still have to be pronounced to bear the necessary emphatic stress.

 This gives rise to a question concerning the classification of F heads, as it becomes impossible to claim that they are exactly the same in all of the constructions described above.
-Instead, it may be proposed that the POSS suffixes shown in Table 4 are not the exponents of a particular functional head, but rather spell out $\phi$ -features that are acquired by any non-finite (tenseless) head via agreement regardless of the category of the latter.
-If this is the case, $F^0$ probing for $\phi$ -features resembles $T^0$ , while $F^0$ probing for [Topic]/[emph] is similar to Topic within the split CP.
+Instead, it may be proposed that the POSS suffixes shown in Table 4 are not the exponents of a particular functional head, but rather spell out φ -features that are acquired by any non-finite (tenseless) head via agreement regardless of the category of the latter.17 If this is the case, F0 probing for the D feature resembles T0, while F0 probing for [Topic]/[Focus] is similar to Topic0 and Focus0 within the split CP.
 This opens the way for thorough comparison of the left periphery of nominal and adpositional projections with that of a clause; see Koopman (2010) and Den Dikken (2010) for some suggestions in that direction.